chungoid/kalipyfi/README.md

     Features:
         Offers an interactive submenu for target selection and scan execution.
         Automatically parses network gateways from all available interfaces & allows users to choose a network.
-        Chosen network gateways are set to cidr format & an initial ping scan populates a new nmap_networks table entry is populated with all known hosts.
+        Chosen network gateways are set to cidr format & an initial ping scan populates a new nmap_networks table entry with all known hosts.
-        Further service & port scans can be run on either individually selected or all network hosts & the results are imported to the nmap_hosts table.
+        Further selection of host scan allows for individual host scans or ALL where hosts ports, services, and nse results are inserted into the nmap_host table.
-        You can easily extend this to fit your use case and parse any scan type by creating a new parser format in `tools/nmap/_parser.py` & altaring the tables schema where/if desired.
+        Upon completion of host scans each hosts services are examined by searchsploit.

 ### pyfyconnect